 After an exciting but grueling process of sifting through applications, reading them again and again, and engaging in long debates over so many excellent prospects, we selected the ten most promising.

-Each of the ten finalists have now submitted a detailed application, including how their project would advance the overall fine art photography marketplace and increase the number of collectors.
+Each of the ten finalists then submitted a detailed application, including how their project would advance the overall fine art photography marketplace and increase the number of collectors.

-The finalist applications are being reviewed by an esteemed jury of photographic professionals, including Whitney Johnson (Director of Photography at The New Yorker), Karen Irvine (Curator and Associate Director at Museum of Contemporary Photography), and Rupert Jenkins (Executive Director at Colorado Photographic Arts Center).
-The jury will pick the winning application, which will be announced on September 15.
+The finalist applications were reviewed by an esteemed jury of photographic professionals, including Whitney Johnson (Director of Photography at The New Yorker), Karen Irvine (Curator and Associate Director at Museum of Contemporary Photography), and Rupert Jenkins (Executive Director at Colorado Photographic Arts Center).
+The jury chose the winning application, which was announced on September 15, 2014.

 Lisa Armitage, Joseph Gamble, Jamie Jackson, Marian Tagliarino, Cyndi Vickers, Mark Vickers (Tampa, FL) – photography subscriptions (Photo A Go-Go) (read this group's interview here)